The Majestic (film): Plot

-After the funeral, Peter admits the truth to Adele, who had already suspected it.
-She supports his decision to tell the rest of the town.
-Before he can do so, federal agents Ellery and Saunders, as well as Leo and some police officers, arrive.
-When Sheriff Coleman asks if they need any help with anything, the federal agents reveal Peter's true identity to the whole town and issue him a summons to appear before a congressional committee in Los Angeles.
+After the funeral, Peter admits the truth to Adele who had already suspected it and suggests that he comes clean.
+Just then, Ellery, Saunders, Leo, and some police officers arrive.
+When Sheriff Coleman asks if they need any help with anything, the federal agents reveal Peter's true identity to the whole town and a subpoena server gives Frank a summons to appear before a congressional committee in Los Angeles.
 During their meeting, Leo advises Peter to agree to reveal a list of other named "communists" in order to clear his own name.

-Later that night, the Majestic's usher Emmett admits that he knew Peter wasn't Luke after hearing Peter play a roadhouse boogie at the town festival, since Luke was more inclined to classical music.
+Later that night, the Majestic's usher Emmett admits that he knew Peter wasn't Luke after hearing Peter play a roadhouse boogie at the town festival, since Luke was more inclined to classical music, but kept quiet because he realized the town needed Luke in order to guide it out of its post-war grief.

-The next day, Peter has an argument with Adele over this decision; she gives him a letter she received from the real Luke, as Peter boards the train to Los Angeles.
-On the train, Peter reads the letter, where Luke states his awareness that he might die in the war for a real cause, as well as a pocket-sized version of the U.S. Constitution and Luke's Medal of Honor.
+The next day, Peter goes to the cemetery to return the Medal of Honor to its case in front of Luke's memorial.
+There he finds Adele.
+They argue over his decision to tell the committee what it wants to hear.
+She wants him to fight, as she believes Luke would have done.
+He stalks away without having returned the medal.
+At the train station, Doc gives Peter a package from her.
+Opening it on the train, he finds a copy of the Constitution, as well as a letter that Luke had written, in which he expresses his readiness to die for a real cause.

-Peter changes his mind at the hearing in Los Angeles, which is watched by all of Lawson on television.
+Peter changes his mind at the hearing in Los Angeles, which is heard by all of Lawson.
 He confronts Congressman Doyle in front of the committee.
 Peter gives an impassioned speech about American ideals, which sways the crowd, especially when he holds up Luke's Medal of Honor, and this compels the lawmakers to let him go free.
 As Peter discusses the result with his attorney Kevin, he learns that the girl for whom he went to antiwar meeting in college was the very same person who had named him to the committee.

 Peter attempts to return to his Hollywood screenwriting career, but finds he cannot deal with the ridiculousness of the studio executives' ideas, and leaves Hollywood.

 After sending Adele a telegram, Peter returns to Lawson, fearing he will not be welcomed.
 Instead, he receives a hero's welcome from the town's citizens, who have come to respect him as an individual.
 Peter then resumes ownership and management of The Majestic, marries Adele, and they have a son together.